jonniedie/ComponentArrays.jl/docs/src/examples/DiffEqFlux.md

 Let's see how easy it is to make dense neural ODE layers from scratch.
 Flux is used here just for the `glorot_uniform` function and the `ADAM` optimizer.

-This example is taken from https://diffeqflux.sciml.ai/dev/Flux/.
+This example is taken from [the DiffEqFlux documentation](https://diffeqflux.sciml.ai/dev/Flux/).

 ```julia
 using ComponentArrays